mattneary/Tarpits-Abstraction/chapters/Bootstrap.md

 ```

 This is all fine; however, notice that the arguments to the function are
-evaluated all at once and passed to the an applier-function.
+evaluated all at once and passed to an applier-function.
 In the next
 section, we will discuss a better approach to evaluation.

 ###Laziness